Neomore-Development/.github/profile/README.md

-Contact Jyri, Kimmo, Samuli to get access
+Contact Jyri or Samuli to get access